binaryage/blog/_posts/2009-12-18-totalfinder-polishing.md

 Finder UI, I'm concerned especially about the toolbar of course.
 Also it is perfect fit for TotalFinder sliding from bottom.

 I'm looking for some open source implementation of Cocoa app tweaking title bar section of the main window.
-Haven't found any implementation with safari-like tabs.
+Haven't found any implementation with safari-like tabs yet, but I'm going to look at Chromium project.
-But I'm going to look at Chromium project.
 Mac version of Chrome browser has nice tabs and does some kind of custom window titlebar rendering.

 ---